Typhoon Koinu: Meteorological history

 On September 27, a low-pressure area formed near Guam, with the JTWC indicating the potential development of a tropical cyclone.
 It moved westward into the Philippine Sea until it entered the Philippine Area of Responsibility, where it was later upgraded into a tropical depression and gained the name Jenny by the PAGASA.
 A Tropical Cyclone Formation Alert was then issued for Jenny as it began to show signs of further organization.
 Hours later, JTWC gave its identifier 14W at 13:00 UTC (21:00 PHT).
-On September 28, JMA upgraded 14W into a tropical storm and attained the name Koinu, which replaced the name Tembin.
+On September 28, JMA upgraded 14W into a tropical storm and attained the name Koinu, (Note: The name Koinu (Japanese: コイヌ, [ko̞inɯ̟]) was contributed by Japan and refers to the constellation Canis Minor, the puppy, in Japanese.) which replaced the name Tembin.
 PAGASA later followed suit at their 5 AM PHT bulletin, also upgrading Jenny into a tropical storm; JTWC followed thereafter.

 Koinu moved west northwestward in the Philippine Sea whilst having its low-level circulation exposed due to wind shear.
 Koinu then later organized further, and by the next day, the JMA upgraded Koinu into a severe tropical storm.
 As usual, the PAGASA followed suit a few hours later.
 Koinu later gradually intensified into a Category 1 typhoon by the JTWC.
 The other agencies also followed suit in upgrading Koinu into a typhoon as an eye began to form.
 Koinu then began a period of rapid intensification by the evening of October 1 into the early morning hours, intensifying to become a low-end Category 4 typhoon whilst it developed a clear eye as it moved east of Cagayan before weakening slightly.
 Koinu weakened to Category 2 strength yet rebounded its intensity and reached Category 4 again whilst nearing Taiwan and moving west northwestward.
 Koinu passed dangerously close to Lanyu, and making its first landfall on mainland Hengchun, Taiwan, later weakening into a Category 3 storm as it did so.
 Koinu then weakened into a Category 1 after slamming into Taiwan and later exited the PAR into the South China Sea.
 Contrary to forecasts, Koinu unexpectedly restrengthened back into a Category 2, reforming a clear visible eye surrounded by a powerful eyewall.
 Koinu further intensified, regaining Category 3 status east of Guangdong.

 After re-intensifying, Koinu weakened again for the last time, as it started to move west-northwestward.
 Dry air intrusion and land interaction continued to weaken the system into a tropical storm on October 9.
 Afterwards, it weakened to a tropical depression before reaching the Leizhou Peninsula into the Gulf of Tonkin.
 Both agencies ceased their advisories as Koinu weakened into a remnant low on October 10.